javaidiqbal11/pattern-recognition-cloths/README.md

 ```shell
 python gcnn.py
 ```
+## Model Architecture
+The deep learning model is based on Convolutional Neural Networks (CNNs), which are highly effective for image classification tasks.
+The architecture includes:

+- Convolutional layers for feature extraction
+- Max-pooling layers for dimensionality reduction
+- Fully connected layers for classification
+- Softmax activation function for multi-class classification

 ## Future Improvements
 Enhance dataset: Use a more diverse dataset with more patterns and variations in lighting, orientation, and fabric types.